 Looking to give your front hall closet a makeover?
-Here are some inspiring design ideas to make it happen.
+Here are some inspiring entry closet makeover and design ideas to make it happen.

 You know how sometimes in the middle of winter—especially a cold, dark, slushy, Washington, DC sort of winter—you need something new to brighten up your home?
 It can’t just be any old thing; it needs to be something that’ll remind you again of the warm, tidy life you love, and spark that inner glow even when you’re coated in salt and grit and you’re three-quarters frozen.

 Coming home to a fresh, new front hall closet, for example, might be just the ticket.
 After all, they say your hall closet is a window into your psyche.
-At Closet America, we have everything you need for a front hall closet makeover, including some inspiring design ideas.
+At Closet America, we have everything you need for a front hall closet makeover, including some inspiring design ideas for closet upgrades.

 The Front Hall Closet Makeover That’s Right for You